wiremock/wiremock.org/_studio_docs/exploratory-testing-tutorial.md

 layout: docs
 title: "Exploratory Testing a Spring Boot App"
 toc_rank: 55
-description: Exploratory testing a Spring Boot app with MockLab
+description: Exploratory testing a Spring Boot app with WireMock Studio
 ---

-This tutorial demonstrates how MockLab can be used to perform a manual exploratory test of an application with an API back-end.
+This tutorial demonstrates how WireMock Studio can be used to perform a manual exploratory test of an application with an API back-end.
 The app is a simple to-do list based on Java and Spring Boot, supporting listing of to-do items and posting new ones.

 ## Mock API setup

-If you haven't yet created a mock API in MockLab, start by doing this.
+If you haven't yet created a mock API in WireMock Studio, start by doing this.
 See [Getting Started](/docs/getting-started/) for how to do this.
 Make a note of the base URL from the Settings page (any of them will do).

 ## App setup